Surfaces and other Peano Continua with no Generic Chains: Chains on 1 -dimensional manifolds

 In any case, let $h_n^x\colon \dom(\cI_n) \to \dom(\cI'_{\psi(n)})$ be any orientation preserving homeomorphism, and $h_n^y\colon \codom(\cI_n) \to \codom(\cI'_{\psi(n)})$ be $h_n^y \coloneqq f_2h_n^xf_1^{-1}$.
 Notice that also in this case:

-Finally let $h^x=\bigcup_{n\in\N}h_n^x$ and $h^y=\bigcup_{n\in\N}h_n^y$.
-Note that if $\cI_n$ and $\cI_m$ are two maximal subchains of $\cC$ whose domains $[x_1^n,x_2^n]$ and $[x_1^m,x_2^m]$ have nonempty intersection, then they meet in exactly one point and we must have either $x_2^n=x_1^m$ or $x_1^n=x_2^m$.
+Finally, let $h^x=\bigcup_{n\in\N}h_n^x$ and $h^y=\bigcup_{n\in\N}h_n^y$.
+Note that if $\cI_n$ and $\cI_m$ are two maximal subchains of $\cC$ whose domains $[x_1^n,x_2^n]$ and $[x_1^m,x_2^m]$ have nonempty intersection, then they meet in exactly one point, and we must have either $x_2^n=x_1^m$ or $x_1^n=x_2^m$.
 Suppose without loss of generality that the former holds, which implies that $m$ is the $<^{\cM(\cC)}$-immediate successor of $n$.
 We must have that $h_n^x(x_2^n)$ is the minimum of the domain of $\cI'_{\psi(n)}$, while $h_m^x(x_1^m)$ must be the maximum of the domain of $\cI'_{\psi(m)}$, but since $\psi$ is an isomorphism, $\psi(m)$ is the $<^{\cM(\cC')}$-immediate successor of $\psi(n)$, showing that

-that is, $h^x$ is well defined.
+that is, $h^x$ is well-defined.
 Since $h^x$ is the union of a family of injective functions that cohere on their common domains, $h^x$ is injective as well.
-With a similar argument $h^y$ is shown to be well defined and injective too.
+With a similar argument $h^y$ is shown to be well-defined and injective too.

 \begin{claim} $h^x$ is a densely defined, order-preserving, partial homeomorphism $[0,x_0]\to[0,x_0']$ with dense image.
-Similarly $h^y$ is a densely defined, order-preserving, partial homeomorphism $[x_0,1]\to[x_0',1]$ with dense image. \end{claim} \begin{proof}[Proof of the Claim.]
+Similarly, $h^y$ is a densely defined, order-preserving, partial homeomorphism $[x_0,1]\to[x_0',1]$ with dense image. \end{claim} \begin{proof}[Proof of the Claim.]
 We only verify the claim for $h^x$, since the case of $h^y$ is analogous.
 The domain of $h^x$ is dense in $[0,x_0]$ because $h^x$ is defined on the union of the domains of all maximal subchains of $\cC$, while its image is dense in $[0,x_0']$, because $h^x$ has as image the union of the domains of the maximal subchains of $\cC'$.

 In order to show that $h^x$ is order-preserving fix $z<z'$ in its domain and let $n,m\in\N$ be such that $z$ belongs to the domain of $\cI_n$, while $z'$ belongs to the domain of $\cI_m$.
 If $n=m$, $h^x(z) = h^x_n(z) < h^x_n(z') =h^x(z')$, since $h^x_n$ is order preserving.
 Otherwise, by definition of $<^{\cM(\cC)}$, we have $m<^{\cM(\cC)}n$, so that $\psi(m)<^{\cM(\cC')}\psi(n)$.
 This implies that $h^x(z)\leq h^x(z')$, since the former is in the domain of $\cI'_{\psi(n)}$ while the latter is in the domain of $\cI'_{\psi(m)}$.
 Since $h^x$ is injective, we have $h^x(z)<h^x(z')$, as desired.